 Till then, we can expect the demand for mobile broadband to increase more while the operators can also make necessary arrangements to further increase the utilization of the network for IoT use cases and home broadband.

-There was a big buzz in the telecom industry last year regarding the investment of Chaudhary Group (CG Telecom) for 5G and people felt like this would come instantly.
+There was also a big buzz in the telecom industry last year regarding the investment of Chaudhary Group (CG Telecom) for 5G and people felt like this would come instantly.
 But the company could not even get a unified license from the government to run basic telephony services.
 Who knows if they had got the license, we would have tasted 5G by now?
-Just a thought!!!
+Just a thought!

 Do we need 5G in Nepal?